nickrod/world-city-database/README.md

 Now like Ronco, 'set it and forget it' by using a cron job.
 In this example it will run every six months:

 `0 0 1 */6 * /usr/local/bin/cities.sh`

+# Notes

+In the cities.sh script I am choosing to download cities with a population of 15,000 or more.
+You can change this by choosing the appropriate file in http://download.geonames.org/export/dump/ and making the changes to the script.
+There are also options for 1000 or 5000, depending on the level of detail you need.